 At the firm of Jonathan D. Katz, Attorney at Law, I work with forensic accountants and financial experts to investigate the full value of the tax shelter and the extent to which the property should retain its characterization as separate property.
 If you are an individual with high net worth and are seeking to protect the status of your tax shelter in your settlement, or have a rightful claim to equitable distribution of the property in your settlement, contact my offices in New Paltz, New York, to discuss your situation.

 I offer extensive experience representing clients in high net worth divorces involving complex financial issues, including:

 - Investment accounts, stocks and bonds, IRAs and retirement savings

 - Business valuation and characterization of professional practices

 - Real estate investments

 I am an experienced trial lawyer with more than 25 years of experience negotiating complex financial property settlements.
 I represent clients throughout the Hudson Valley, the Catskills and the New York City metro region.

-Contact me to schedule a free consultation before you make decisions about how to handle your tax shelter in your property settlement.
+Contact me to schedule a consultation before you make decisions about how to handle your tax shelter in your property settlement.